Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(A) Each person seeking employment with an entity licensed under this chapter shall comply with sections 4776.01 to 4776.04 of the Revised Code.
-Except as provided in division (B) of this section, such an entity shall not employ the person unless the person complies with those sections and the report of the resulting criminal records check demonstrates that the person has not been convicted of or pleaded guilty to the following:
+(A) Each person seeking employment with a license holder shall comply with sections 4776.01 to 4776.04 of the Revised Code.
+Except as provided in division (B) of this section, such a license holder shall not employ the person unless the person has submitted a criminal records check under those sections and the report of the resulting criminal records check demonstrates that the person has not been convicted of or pleaded guilty to any of the disqualifying offenses.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.